nih-cfde/the-fair-cookbook/content/recipes/Identification/minids.md

 The minid file manifest format is a JSON-based format that enumerates a list of files as JSON objects that have the following attributes:

-* length: The length of the file in bytes.
+* Length: The length of the file in bytes.

-* filename: The filename (or path) relative to the manifest file.
+* Filename: The filename (or path) relative to the manifest file.

 * One or more (only one of each) of the following `algorithm:checksum` key-value pairs: